smarambas/javafx_calculator/README.md

 # better_javafx_calc

-A calculator written in Java, using the JavaFX library.
+A simple calculator written in Java, using the JavaFX library.